eslam-gomaa/Flexible-Network/docs/concepts.md

 ### 3. Error Detection

-One of the core features in [Flexible-Network](https://github.com/eslam-gomaa/Flexible-Network#features) is the ability to detect error when executing commands on network devices, _So here is how that is done behind the scene:_
+One of the core features in [Flexible-Network](https://github.com/eslam-gomaa/Flexible-Network#features) is the ability to detect errors when executing commands on network devices, _So here is how that is done behind the scene:_

 * When a command is executed on a network device, fist the library reads the command's output & parse it to see if there is an error
   - And based of that information, we're able to return `exit_code`, `stderr`, and `stdout`